Best Ideas for Organizing a Refrigerator

 If you need both drawers for produce, placing meat above the drawers could result in cross-contamination.
 A great solution is to improvise your own additional “drawer” for meat by using a clear plastic bin that will catch any drips and keep the meat safely away from everything else.

+The well-organized refrigerator makes good use of all the available space in a way that its contents are readily visible.
 Consider these highly useful items that can help move your refrigerator from chaos to calm in no time at all.

-Plastic bag organizer
+ziploc bag refrigerator organizer

 Don’t let zipper bags mess up your fridge anymore!
 Hanging them in a file-type arrangement with this Ziploc Bag Organizer keeps their contents visible and corraled in place.
 Never lose a refrigerator bag again!